IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketFileSource.txt

     first attribute must be of type 'rstring', and specifies the pathname of an input PCAP file for the operator to read.

+The packets in the PCAP file or files may optionally be filtered on input (see the 'inputFilter' parameter below.)

 _____Output Ports_____

-The PacketFileSource operator has one required output port and one optional
+The PacketFileSource operator has one or more output ports:
-port:

-  * Output port 0 produces tuples that contain network packets received by the specified network adpater (see the 'networkInterface' parameter below), subject to filtering (see the 'filterExpression' parameter below).
-The output attributes for port 0 must be assigned by output functions (see the 'Assignments' section below).
+  * Each output port may produce tuples containing packets, payloads, or network header fields, as specified by output attribute assignments (see the Assignments section below).
+The tuples may optionally be filtered on output (see the 'outputFilter' parameter below).

-  * Output port 1, if defined, produces tuples periodically (see the 'statisticsInterval' parameter below) that contain statistics for the specified network adapter.
-The output attributes for port 0 must be assigned by output functions (see the 'Assignments' section below).

-The PacketFileSource operator does not produce punctuation.
+Each packet processed by the operator (and passed by the input filter, if one is specified) may be emitted by each output port (if passed by the corresponding output filter, if one is specified), and may assign different fields to different output attributes.

 _____Parameters_____